Vauxhall Insignia (2008-2017) Review

 Used Vauxhall Insignia (2008-2017) Review Front Side View

-The Insignia model range is broad, with Exclusiv and ES at the lower end, moving through SRi to Elite at the top.
-In addition, there’s the sports-look SRi VX-Line and all-singing Elite Nav.
+The Insignia model range was broad, with Exclusiv and ES at the lower end, moving through SRi to Elite at the top.
+In addition, there was the sporty SRi VX-Line and the all-singing Elite Nav.

-Post-facelift models included a Tech Line, which has everything any self-respecting company car driver could wish for, plus a smart-looking Design version that ended up being one of the better sellers.
+Post-facelift models included a Tech Line, which had everything any self-respecting company car driver could've wished for, plus a smart-looking Design version that ended up being one of the better sellers.
 Vauxhall then started filling in the gaps with versions such as Energy, which had a bit more kit than SE, but not as much style as Design.

 We told you it was confusing.
 Did we mention there was also a Limited Edition that was anything but limited?
 Thought not.